 A transcript of credit and statement of honorable dismissal will be sent upon written request from the Registrar's Office for students who are in good standing.
 However, the college reserves the right to withhold transcript of record, certification of graduation, and/or certification of credits until all college obligations have been fully settled, including past due Federal Perkins loans.
 Three official transcripts will be prepared at no charge.
 Additional copies will be furnished at five dollars each.
 If multiple copies are requested at one time a reduced rate is available.
-If a copy of your transcript is faxed, an additional fee of two dollars is assessed.
+The standard processing time for all requests is 3-5 business days.
+Please consult with the Registrar's Office for additional information regarding alternative delivery methods and processing times.